 Theory Component Module No. Unit No. Topics Ref Hrs.
 1 Title Partial Differentiation 1,2,3 10 1.1 Partial derivatives of first and higher order.
 Partial derivatives of composite functions.
-4 1.2 3 1.3 Application of partial derivatives: i) Local Maxima and Minima of functions of two variables. ii) Lagrange's Method of undetermined multipliers.
-2 Title Successive Differentiation and Series 1,2,3 10 2.1 Successive Differentiation: Proofs of nth derivatives of standard functions.
-Use of De Moivre's theorem and partial fractions to calculate nth derivatives of given functions.
-3 2.2 Leibnitz's Theorem on nth derivative of product of two functions 2 2.3 Infinite series: 1) Maclaurian's series (without proof) and derivation of series of some standard functions using Maclaurin series.
+4 1.2 Euler's theorem for homogeneous functions with two and three independent variables, deductions from Euler's theorem.
+3 1.3 Application of partial derivatives: i) Local Maxima and Minima of functions of two variables. ii) Lagrange's Method of undetermined multipliers.
+2 Title Successive Differentiation and Series 1,2,3 10 2.1 + 2.2 Leibnitz's Theorem on nth derivative of product of two functions 2 2.3 Infinite series: 1) Maclaurian's series (without proof) and derivation of series of some standard functions using Maclaurin series.
 Expansion of functions in powers of x by using i) Standard series method ii) Method of differentiation and integration.
 2) Taylor's series and applications.
-5 3 Title Integral Calculus (one variable ) 1,2,3 8 3.1 Gamma functions: properties of gamma functions and integrals reducible to gamma functions.
+3 Title Integral Calculus (one variable) 1,2,3 8 3.1 Gamma functions: properties of gamma functions and integrals reducible to gamma functions.
 2 3.2 Beta functions: properties, relation between Beta and Gamma functions, integrals reducible to Beta functions, Duplication formula.
 4 3.3 Differentiation under Integral sign: differentiating integrals with constant limits of integration for one parameter.
-2 4 Title Integral Calculus (multi variable ) 1,2,3 14 4.1 Tracing of curves.
+2 4 Title Integral Calculus (multi variable) 1,2,3 14 4.1 Tracing of curves.
 Sketching standard solids (Spheres, Ellipsoids, Cylinders, Cones, Tetrahedrons, planes) 2 4.2 Double Integration: definition and evaluation.
 Evaluate by changing the order of integration and by changing to polar form.
 7 4.3 Application of double integral to finding area of given regions.
 2 4.4 Triple integration: definition and evaluation (Cartesian and cylindrical coordinates).
 3